Carlos Correa Preview, Player Props: Twins vs. Guardians

-Carlos Correa, with a slugging percentage of .278 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins versus the Cleveland Guardians, with Gavin Williams on the mound, August 29 at 7:40 PM ET.
+Carlos Correa -- .158 average over his past 10 games -- will be in action for the Minnesota Twins versus the Cleveland Guardians, with Tanner Bibee on the hill, on August 30 at 1:10 PM ET.

 Carlos Correa Game Info & Props vs. the Guardians